17 Tactics to Create Engaging & SEO-Friendly Content

 Searchers quickly transform from prospects to customers/clients/readers (based on the proverbial Holy Grail of online industries: products/services/news).

-Once these customers/clients/readers are exposed to engaging content on a consistent basis, they will soon become loyal to your brand.
-Without getting too deep, loyalty allows easy up-selling, and by nature this equates to higher ROI.
+Once these customers/clients/readers are exposed to engaging content on a consistent basis, they become loyal to your brand.
+Without getting too deep, loyalty enables easier up-selling and higher ROI.

-After more than two decades of creating content for both traditional and digital platforms, I’ve learned a few things about designing content strategies that feed the engagement/SEO-friendly machine.

-Following are 17 essential tactics that I use when training my agency’s writers.
+Now, let’s get into the 17 essential tactics I use when training my agency’s writers.

 These are chronologically ordered for maximum impact.
 Notice the added energy that’s needed toward the revision stages of creating engaging and SEO-friendly content.